RealIndica/tuya-home/README.md

 # tuya-home
-An experimental program to manage tuya devices on your local network without the cloud.
+An experimental program written in C# to manage Tuya devices on your local network without the cloud.

 # Supported Protocols
 - Tuya 3.1 protocol